-The Government has surveyed UK businesses and charities to find out they approach cyber security and help them learn more about the cyber security issues faced by industry.
-The research informs Government policy on cyber security and how Government works with industry to make Britain one of the most secure places to do business online.
+The government has surveyed UK businesses and charities to find out how they approach cyber security and gain insight into the cyber security issues faced by organisations.
+The research informs government policy on cyber security and how government works with industry to make the UK one of the most secure places to do business online.

 The UK Statistics Authority

 This release is published in accordance with the Code of Practice for Statistics (2018), as produced by the UK Statistics Authority.
 The UKSA has the overall objective of promoting and safeguarding the production and publication of official statistics that serve the public good.
 It monitors and reports on all official statistics, and promotes good practice in this area.